ftravers/PublicDocumentation/training/buildingSoftware.md

-# Advice on how to start a project
+# Global IT custom project development methodology

 1. Agree on a project folder name with the GIT administrator.
 You send them your suggestion, and as long as it's not taken, you should